 1. MABAJ: KHRAJ ALMAT – BYBLOS

 The Mabaj cave was discovered in the early sixties.
 Although visitors can only access the first 192 meters of the cave, the cave passages have a variety of forms and textures.
+It is naturally breathtaking and has magnificent mineral rock colors.

 The entrance to this cave is a natural wide opening, offering easy access for visitors to start their adventure.
+You can also picnic nearby with your friends and family.

 How to get there: The cave is 19km from Byblos.
 Head towards Anaya St. Charbel, then continue in the direction of Almat, Tourzaya.